albertz/py-tui-editor/README.rst

 Python TUI?

 What I want:

 - simple multi-line editor
-- not whole screen but only partial
+- not whole screen but only next N lines
 - show interactive feedback. e.g. mark edits, show number of edits, show diff in separate plane or so